 |Month||Mortgage Pass-through Cash Flow for Path 1||Mortgage Pass-through Cash Flow for Path 2|

 The projected interest rates plus a “guess” OAS are used to discount the cash flows to determine the theoretical price.
-Once the price is determined under the various interest paths, the model solves of the OAS which makes the average of the theoretical prices equal the observed market price.
+Once the price is determined under the various interest paths, the model solves for the OAS that makes the average of the theoretical prices equal to the observed market price.
 In our example, this works out to an OAS of 0.9035% p.a.

 The comparative view of the projected spot interest rates, interest rates plus OAS and market yield is depicted below: